Marga, Tabanan

-Marga is a district (kecamatan) of Tabanan Regency, Bali, Indonesia.
+Marga (ᬫᬃᬕ), also known as Margarana (ᬫᬃᬕᬭᬦ) is a exclave and landlocked district (kecamatan) of the Tabanan Regency of Bali, Indonesia.

 It is the location of the Battle of Margarana, where Indonesian National Hero I Gusti Ngurah Rai was killed by Dutch forces during the Indonesian Revolution.
 This battle, in which 96 Indonesians were killed, has been characterized by Balinese writers as a Puputan, such as those of 1906–08.